How to Enjoy the Advantages of Daylighting with Architectural Glass

 It doesn’t matter if you’re walking into a residential or commercial building.
 A bright, airy, open space filled with natural light is always more inviting and beautiful than a dark space or one illuminated with harsh artificial lights.
 Discover how you can best harness the wide-ranging advantages of daylighting in your private home or commercial building.

 According to the Whole Building Design Guide, daylighting is “the controlled admission of natural light, direct sunlight, and diffused-skylight into a building.”

-When incorporating architectural glass into your design plans, you can also strategically allow light to filter through multiple levels of a residential or commercial space.
+When incorporating architectural glass into your design plans, you can also strategically allow light to filter through multiple levels of residential or commercial space.

-When looking to capitalize on daylighting, glass solutions, such as windows and skylights, can work in conjunction with reflective surfaces to maximize natural internal lighting and to reduce the dependence on artificial lights.
+When looking to capitalize on daylighting, glass solutions, such as windows and skylights, can work in conjunction with reflective surfaces to maximize natural internal lighting and reduce the dependence on artificial lights.

 How to Achieve Daylighting

 Capitalizing on daylighting can be done in a number of ways.
 (Remember, many of these solutions can be used simultaneously to maximize aesthetics and the benefits of daylighting.)